FrankBevr/SwipePM/README.md

 ### Description

 Sportsgeist is a social competition sports betting application.
 Sportsgeist founder is Patrik.
 A minimal valuable product is SwipePM.
 SwipePM allows you to bet on Team A or on Team B.
 An admin declares the winner.
 The winner get all the funds.
 SwipePM utilizes ink!.
 Zeitgeist includes the smart contract pallet and allows custom Betting Logic via ink.
 We created a Custom Betting Logic and built a frontend on top of it.

 ### Track - ink!
 Smart Contracts

-Problem:
+**Problem:**
 Sportbetting is huge.
 Centralised Entities are the current leaders.
 Sportsbetting has no huge social component to it.
 Fantasy football has a social component to it.
 Sportsgeist merges these Problem into a solution.

-Solution:
+**Solution:**
 A is a social competition sports betting application called Sportsgeist.
-Start Small.
+Start Small and check the complication and possibilties.
 Swipe PM is a MVP of Sportgeist.

 ### Challenge - Zeitgeist

-Elaboration:
-Sportsgeist and Zeitgeist are hanging closely together.
 The initial Idea was use chain extenstion to call `extrinsics::predictionMarkets::createMarket` in our contract.
-We communicated with Zeitgeist Team to make it happen, but the current state of art doesn't allow it.
+We communicated with Zeitgeist Team to make it happen.
-It will follow soon.
-A degraded test implentation happend thruh `callRuntime`.
+We encountered issues and couldn't solve it.
+Its still in the pipeline to make one successfull chainextension call.

 ### Future Plans